-Choosing the right type of chart or graph can be key to convey the most important insights of your data—on sight.
+In this blog, learn how to make a scatter plot in excel and you will able to make excel scatter plots at the end of the blog.
+Choosing the right type of chart or graph can be key to convey the most important insights into your data—on sight.

 When we look at the raw data it is hard to find what’s going on, so we will use them to create a scatter chart.

-- Select all the cells than contains data
+- Select all the cells that contain data

 - Look for Charts group

 - Under Chart group, you will find Scatter (X, Y) Chart

 5. Click the arrow to see the different types of scattering and bubble charts

 6. You can pause the pointer on the icons to see the preview in your document

 8. On Clicking, you will see the scatter chart.

 9. You can quickly edit the chart by clicking the icons available on the right side of the chart